SModelS/smodels/docs/manual/source/TheoryPredictions.rst

 If, for instance, the analysis being considered vetoes :math:`jets` and :math:`\tau`'s in the final state, we will have :math:`\epsilon_2,\, \epsilon_4 \simeq 0` for the example in the :ref:`figure above <EMselectionfig>`.
-Nonetheless, the element selection for a  |Dataset| is usually more inclusive than the one applied for the |ULr|, resulting in larger values for the theory prediction.
+Nonetheless, the element selection for a  |Dataset| is usually more inclusive than the one applied for the |ULr|, resulting in less conservative values for the theory prediction.

 * **The element selection is implemented by the** `getElementsFrom <../../../documentation/build/html/theory.html#theoryPrediction._getElementsFrom>`_ **method**